High School Economics

 Econoclass

 is a program to raise awareness of economics among high school students.
-The Economics for Leaders program is a summer seminar teaching leadership in economics to rising seniors and offers competitive scholarships.
+The Economics For Leaders program is a summer seminar teaching leadership in economics to high school seniors and offers competitive scholarships.

 Jiskha Homework Help

-is the place to go for fast answers and homework help from more than 200 experts who volunteer every day to assist students like you.
+is the place to go for fast answers and homework help from experts that volunteer every day to assist students like you.
 Simply post your question and one or more Jiskha-certified teachers will respond, sometimes in as little as an hour.
 There’s also an extensive directory of helpful articles and links.

-, a Web site of the Federal Reserve Bank of San Francisco, specializes in explaining difficult economic concepts.
+presents "Ask Dr. Econ," a feature that explains difficult economic concepts.
 Enter your question in the search field or browse the archives for specific information.

 For a real-time challenge …

-, sponsored by the National Council on Economic Education and the Goldman Sachs Foundation, is designed to increase students’ understanding of economics and finance.
+sponsored by the Council for Economic Education and the Goldman Sachs Foundation, is designed to increase students’ understanding of economics and finance.
 The Challenge is comprised of competitions in 35 states.
 Teams compete for savings bonds and for a trip to New York City for the national competition.

 Teaching Resources for High School Economics